Taiwan & Bangkok Itinerary - Spring 2025

 Day 4 - Bangkok - Hsinchu

 In all honesty, we were so ready to leave the heat and humidity of Bangkok behind.
 We still had a few hours to spare before our flight to Taiwan.
 I was eager to visit Talat Noi, a historic neighborhood that predates the founding of Bangkok.
-It has been home to generations of Chinese immigrants and retained its unique ambiance and historical structures.
-Chief among them are
+It has been home to generations of Chinese immigrants and retained its unique ambiance and historical structures, such as Chow Sue Kong Shrine and So Heng Tai Mansion.
+The one unexpected find was Talat Noi’s small but tasteful community museum.
+Thoughtful and lighthearted, it is one of the best community museums I have ever visited, but there was not another tourist in sight.

 Day 5 - Hsinchu